We all know it’s important to take care of your vehicle’s engine but, some common engine problems; can get overlooked.

 As you drive down the road you should be noting strange noises; or other odd issues that may suddenly appear.
 And, if something ever comes up; take note of the conditions around you when it happened.

-Thats why, it’s worth recognising and considering the signs; that could indicate that not all is well with your engine.
+That’s why, it’s worth recognizing and considering the signs; that could indicate that not all is well with your engine.

 To help you spot the signs of common engine problems, we’re taking a look at the signs and symptoms.
 Consequently, which tell you when something’s wrong under the hood.

 From suspicious noises and smoke to other visible signs, also by understanding what to look out for.

 Your engine is a complicated machine, with hundreds of components that need to work together to make it run properly.

 Consequently, here are some of the more common engine problems to look out for.
 And, how you can do preliminary engine diagnosis:

 The only sound worse than your engine stopping altogether is ‘engine knocking’.
 So, if you’ve ever heard an engine knocking, you’re aware of the pain it causes.

 An engine knock sounds like “tick-tick-tick-tick”, which is why some people might also call it ‘engine ticking‘.
 It’s a noise that you can feel inside the vehicle in many cases.
 Also, through vibrations in the steering wheel or floorboards.
 Sometimes, the knocking sound becomes a light tapping noise in the engine.
 But, goes away when you rev the engine up.
 But, it comes right back when you let off the gas.
 When it gets really bad, the knock is there all the time.